gjmcn/zap/docs/contents-md/joins.md

 Database-style joins.

 The first two operands are iterables; the elements of each iterable should be objects or arrays.
+The third operand specifies the join criteria; this can be a:

-The third operand is a callback [!!
-UPDATE TO ALLOW CALLBACK, NON-STRING ITERABLE OR COLUMN NAME/INDEX] that is called on each pair of elements from the iterables; if the callback returns a truthy value, the returned generator yields the pair of elements.
+* function: called on each pair of elements of the iterables; if the callback returns a truthy value, the returned generator yields the pair of elements.

+* non-string iterable: the inner property names/indices to join on &mdash; the first and second elements correspond to the first and second iterables.

+* string/number: the inner property name/index to join on &mdash; use this when the name/index is the same for both iterables.

 The optional fourth operand is the maximum number of results to yield.

-Join operators differ on how they treat elements that are not included in the returned array:
+Join operators differ on how they treat elements ('rows') that are not matched:

 * `innerJoin`: unmatched elements not included.

-* `leftJoin`: unmatched elements from the first iterable are included.
+* `leftJoin`: unmatched elements of the first iterable are included.

-* `rightJoin`: unmatched elements from the second iterable are included.
+* `rightJoin`: unmatched elements of the second iterable are included.

-* `outerJoin`: unmatched elements from both iterables are included.
+* `outerJoin`: unmatched elements of both iterables are included.

 ```
-EXAMPLE
+p =
+  @
+  | (# u 1 v 4)
+  | (# u 2 v 5)
+  | (# u 3 v 6)        // array-of-objects

+q =
+  @
+  | (# u 0 w 7 x 10)
+  | (# u 3 w 8 x 20)
+  | (# u 1 w 9 x 30)   // array-of-objects

+p rightJoin q 'u'      // generator

+p rightJoin q 'u' array
+  // [
+  //   {u: 1, v: 4}, {u: 1, w: 9, x: 30}
+  //   {u: 3, v: 6}, {u: 3, w: 8, x: 20}
+  //   null,         {u: 0, w: 7, x: 10}
+  // ]

+p rightJoin q 'u' flatten
+  // [
+  //   {u: 1, v: 4, w: 9, x: 30}
+  //   {u: 3, v: 6, w: 8, x: 20}
+  //   {u: 0,       w: 7, x: 10}
+  // ]

+p rightJoin q 'u' flatten
+| (@ prefix '_p')
+| (@ prefix '_q' keep (@ 'u' 'x'))
+  // [
+  //   {p_u: 1, p_v: 4, q_u: 1  q_x: 30}
+  //   {p_u: 3, p_v: 6, q_u: 3  q_x: 20}
+  //   {                q_u: 0  q_x: 10}
+  // ]
 ```

-Joins are efficient since they do not copy elements from the iterables being joined.
-However, working with the output of a join can be fiddly.
-Unless time or memory becomes an issue, we typically use [`flatten`](#flatten) on the returned generator to make the result of the join easier to work with.
+> Working with the output of a join can be fiddly.
+Unless time or memory becomes an issue, we typically use [`flatten`](#flatten) on the returned generator to make the result easier to work with.

-Joins can be chained &mdash; there is no need to `flatten` the intermediate join:
+Joins can be chained without being flattened &mdash; the result will not include any complicated nesting:

 ```
 EXAMPLE HERE
 ```

-> Joins iterate over the iterables in a nested loop and this is reflected in the ordering of the matched pairs.
-Unmatched elements of the first iterable (if included) are added after the matched pairs, followed by unmatched elements of the second iterable (if included).
+> When chaining unflattened joins, use the generator returned by a join operator &mdash; otherwise the operator will not know it is a join so will not clean up the result.

 #### `crossJoin`{#cross-join}

-`crossJoin` returns all pairs or elements from two iterables. `crossJoin` is equivalent to `innerJoin` with a callback function that always returns `true`:
+All pairs or elements from two iterables. `crossJoin` is equivalent to `innerJoin` with a callback function that always returns `true`:

 * `x crossJoin y` is equivalent to `x innerJoin y [true]`